MP3 Audio restoration:

 Is audio restoration free?

 You can restore audio for free on a sample.
-For longer audio, restoration uses processing minutes.
-Your free weekly processing minutes are used first, then any purchased processing minutes.
+Full files use processing minutes because restoration runs GPU models.
+Your included processing minutes are used first, then any extra processing minutes.

 Does it work for old codecs like WMA or low bit-depth 8-bit audio?